 // Optimize for own hardware as well as customized functionality.

-// Commands to send to the CNCSimulator.
+// Commands to send to CNC Simulator.

 // ST+ or ST- = STEP+ and STEP- Rotary encoder increase/decrease